Certified Operator Build Guide

 Before we create and push the metadata bundle image we first need to create the metadata that will reside within the container image.
 Operator-SDK can help you with this task.

-A bundle consists of manifests (CSV and CRDs) and metadata that define an Operator at a particular version.
+A consists of manifests (CSV and CRDs) and metadata that define an Operator at a particular version.
 You may have also heard of a bundle image.

 An Operator Bundle is built as a scratch (non-runnable) container image that contains operator manifests and specific metadata in designated directories inside the image.
 Then, it can be pushed and pulled from an OCI-compliant container registry.
 Ultimately, an operator bundle will be used by Operator Registry and OLM to install an operator in OLM-enabled clusters.